- We support people affected by lung disease, so that no one has to face it alone.

 We support people affected by lung conditions

-- The specialist team of nurses and advisers on our helpline are dedicated to answering your questions.
+The specialist nurses and advisers on our helpline are dedicated to answering your questions.
 Call the helpline to find out about more than 40 lung conditions, to ask questions about your rights, or simply to talk to someone who cares.
 Call 03000 030 555 or you can email us.
-Rining the helpline never costs more than a local call and is usually free, even from a mobile.
-Lines are open from 10am to 6pm, Monday to Friday.
+The cost of calling is now guaranteed to be included in your call package, or will cost the same as calling a landline, even from a mobile.
+Lines are open from 9am to 5pm, Monday to Friday.

 We fund vital research so that new treatments and cures can help to save lives